I've been a computer programmer since I first started typing in program

 listings on a Commodore Vic 20 when I was about 8.
 My hobbies include

 electronics, CNC manufacturing, photography, beer and winemaking.

-I live with my wife, two cats, and lots of left-over parts from unfinished
+I live with my wife, cat, and lots of left-over parts from unfinished

 projects in Lincoln, Nebraska, USA.